 Brown’s doctors decided to use radiation and chemotherapy to wipe out his immune system, then rebuild it with donated stem cells.
 But they added a game-changing twist to this standard treatment: They deliberately picked a donor who was immune to HIV.

 About 1 percent of Caucasians carry a gene mutation that triggers this immunity.
 In scientific terms, this means their cells don’t have CCR5, a protein that opens the door for HIV to enter blood cells.
 For Brown, it meant a new chance at life.

 Brown received two stem cell transplants that knocked out his cancer and transferred the genetic variation to his immune system.

 “It’s an incredible feeling – like a miracle,” he said.
 “I had two lethal diseases and was able to get rid of both of them.”

 Now Brown, who was born in Seattle, heads the Timothy Ray Brown Foundation.
-On June 19, 2013 he is coming home to appear at an event highlighting Fred Hutch’s groundbreaking progress toward HIV cures for patients worldwide.
+On June 19, 2013 he appeared at an event highlighting Fred Hutch’s groundbreaking progress toward HIV cures for patients worldwide.

 - A baby 'cured' of HIV shows signs of virus

 - 'Angels in America' cast visits Fred Hutch, learns about early days of AIDS

 - Hoping out loud for an HIV cure